DilanRocco/COVID-19-Research/README.md

 ## Masks
    Are masks actually effective?

    Study from March 2nd suggesting not to wear a mask because they are low on supply.
-Not clear if masks are effective mentioned:
+No mention on effectivity of masks.
    > "Face masks should not be worn by healthy individuals to protect themselves from acquiring respiratory infection because there is no evidence to suggest that face masks